 Fishmongers’ Stalls

-This marble counter (early 3rd c.
-AD) belonged to the Tabernae dei Pescivendoli in Ostia’s market district.
+This marble counter (early 3rd c.) belonged to the Tabernae dei Pescivendoli in Ostia’s market district.
 Used for selling and preparing fish, the counter stood beside a tank likely used to keep fish alive and fresh.
 The setup reflects Roman attention to hygiene, freshness, and the practical demands of seafood trade in a bustling commercial hub.